THE PHONE OF THE WIND

 My name is Dina Stander.
 I am a poet, End-of-life Navigator, and burial shroud maker.
 A few years ago my creative instincts were lit up by a public radio story about the 'Phone of the Wind' and the Japanese gardener who installed a phone booth in his garden, not wired to anything, so that he could continue having interesting conversations with a cousin whose death he was mourning.
 After the 2011 earthquake and tsunami he moved his booth to an open hillside, a more public place so that others could come and talk to people they had lost.
 Since then, many tens of thousands of people have visited the Phone of the Wind.

 This story moved my imagination and my heart, as it has for other creative people around the world.
-For a number of years I have been traveling with a pop-up Phone of the Wind to share this unique experience.
-I am honored and excited to partner with LifeForest conservation cemetery in New Hampshire on a permanent Phone installation in their unique woodland sanctuary (Spring, 2021).
+I created a traveling with a pop-up Phone of the Wind to share this unique experience, and have consulted on a number of permanent installations.

 On this page I've gathered a slide show of the original 'Phone of the Wind' in Japan and images of other installations inspired by Mr. Sasaki's generosity, along with a link to the first story I heard on This American Life, a full length documentary from Japan, and links to other phones as well as related media and film.